Make a planning application

 Most planning applications are submitted online.

-Using the online planning portal is our preferred way to submit your application.
 Registration is easy and you can complete your application form, buy site location plans, upload supporting documents and pay fees online.
 Please be aware that from September the Planning Portal will be charging a £20 administration fee for using their service.

 The benefits of applying online include:

 - you can work on your applications in draft before submission